Marasmus

 Complications

-- Multi-organ failure in severe cases.
+Multi-organ failure in advanced cases

 | Short-term Sequelae | Long-term Sequelae |